telecombcn-dl/2017-dlai-team4/index.md

 * ReLU
 * Dense(120,softmax)

-During the optimization processes dropout was inserted between some layers, optimizing on the number of dropout layers and the dropour probability.
+During the optimization processes dropout was inserted between some layers, optimizing on the number of dropout layers and the dropout probability.
-With this model we were able to obtain acc=15%, val_acc=5%.
+With this model we were able to obtain **acc=15%**, **val_acc=5%**.

-After using an Adam optimizer and adding 2 dropouts in the middle of the network we were able to obtain up to acc=22%, val_acc=12%. ([NewModel_best_run](https://github.com/telecombcn-dl/2017-dlai-team4/blob/master/code/NewModel_best_run.ipynb))
+After using an Adam optimizer and adding 2 dropouts in the middle of the network we were able to obtain up to **acc=22%**, **val_acc=12%**. ([NewModel_best_run](https://github.com/telecombcn-dl/2017-dlai-team4/blob/master/code/NewModel_best_run.ipynb))

 ![](images/mnist.png?raw=true)

 ### Binary Classification Architecture
 We looked into a CNN that classifies cats and dogs with great accuracy (over 95%).
-We tried to adapt it to multiclass classification but it's performance were poor, probably due to the far more complicated problem.
+We tried to adapt it to multiclass classification but its performance was poor, probably due to the far more complicated problem.
 We also tried to look into a direct extension of many binary classifiers into a single multiclass one, but what we found out was far too complicated to be implemented in this project (Erin L. Allwein, Robert E. Schapire, Yoram Singer. “[Reducing Multiclass to Binary: A Unifying Approach for Margin Classifiers.](http://www.jmlr.org/papers/volume1/allwein00a/allwein00a.pdf)”.
 Journal of Machine Learning Research.).

 ### Transfer learning: VGG19
 As a second baseline, we used a Transfer Learning technique based on [Keras VGG19 starter](https://www.kaggle.com/orangutan/keras-vgg19-starter/notebook).
 Again, to avoid wasting time on language specific problems, we just copied most of the code modifying only the interesting parts.

 The main modifications were: